“Is Athens safe?” This is likely to be one of the questions at the forefront of your mind when planning a visit to the Greek capital.

 Falling in Love with Athens

 Athens is set in a magnificent juxtaposition where ancient cultures meet modern, contemporary living.
-Here, you will see sun-bleached ruins of ancient monuments that sit beside modern apartment complexes and chic, upscale bars and restaurants.
+Here, you will see sun-bleached ruins of ancient monuments that sit beside glittering apartment complexes and chic, upscale bars and Athenian restaurants.

 It is a shame that most visitors to Athens barely scratch the surface of what the city has to offer.
 While popular touristic sites such as the Acropolis, the Roman Agora, and Anafiotika Plaka are well worth visiting, Athens is so much more than that.